genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ![](/img/install-auth.png)

 ### Deploying the site-specific
-As our application will override the standard definitions using the site-specific folder, we have to run this task.
+As our application will use the site-specific folder to override the standard definitions, we have to run this task.

 Usage:
 ```shell